On Thursday, Feb 26, Lakshmi Chandrasekaran from the Stowers Institute for Medical Research will be on campus,

 - Ohio Wesleyan University’s Department of Mathematics and Computer Science invites applications for a tenure‑track Assistant Professor position in mathematics to begin in August 2015.
 We seek an enthusiastic instructor with a demonstrated and continuing interest in mathematics as applied to the fields of neuroscience and/or mathematical biology, able to teach a variety of undergraduate mathematics courses at all levels and to participate in the college’s interdisciplinary neuroscience program.
 A PhD or ABD in mathematics or a related field is required, with a preference for a completed PhD.
 For more information and to apply, visit www.mathjobs.org.
 To ensure full consideration, applications should be submitted by January 5, 2015.
 Ohio Wesleyan University is a selective, private, residential, undergraduate liberal arts institution of ~1850 students, founded in 1842 and located 20 miles north of Columbus, OH.
 Further information can be found at math.owu.edu.
 Ohio Wesleyan University is strongly committed to diversity within its community and encourages all interested applicants, including women and minorities, to apply.

-- The OWU Programming Contest was held Saturday, March 22nd, 2014.
-Results can be found here.
-Congrats to team "DU While" from Denison!
+- The OWU Programming Contest will be held Saturday, March 28th, 2014.
+More information can be found here.
+Information on past contests can be found here.